Add price alert

 Gold’s appeal has not diminished in the modern era.
 Contemporary artists like Damien Hirst and Jeff Koons have used gold in their works to comment on wealth, fame, and excess.
 Gold in modern art often carries a dual meaning: while it represents luxury, it also critiques the obsession with material wealth.

-PAMP Fortuna is a well-known Swiss investment gold bar In Stock
+PAMP Fortuna is a well-known Swiss investment gold bar Out of stock

 5g PAMP Fortuna Gold Bullion Bar